-125 Spanish clubs kicked off the season dreaming of Copa del Rey glory, but just two of those will still have silverware glimmering in their eyes at the Estadio La Cartuja on April 18.
-You could be there to see who becomes the Cup kings by booking Final tickets today.
+125 Spanish clubs kicked off the season dreaming of Copa del Rey glory, but just two of those will still have silverware glimmering in their eyes at the Estadio La Cartuja on April 4

 It’s set to be an unmissable occasion, with a glittering array of talent taking to the pitch.
-Regular crowds of 50,000+ have been present since the Copa del Rey Final moved to the Seville location.
+Regular crowds of 50,000+ have been present since the Copa del Rey Final moved to its permanent home in Seville.

 Let GOAL give you the full rundown on how to buy tickets to the Copa del Rey final, including how much they cost, where you can purchase them, and much more.